czhangy/UCLA-Major-Requirements/Misc/ENGR-183EW/notes.md

     - Species: for sustaining biodiversity and biological resources
   - Today, governments, organizations, and companies act in ways that endanger or destroy the commons, and there is a consensus that we need a worldwide ethical agreement on resource rights and duties
   - The ethical duties of engineers specifically will fall into the following areas:
-    - Analysis: to measure and analyze the current situation using the best equipment and methods available, predict future conditions through modelling and simulation, establish technical requirements for control and mitigation, and create new strategies for a sustainable environment
+    - Analysis: to measure and analyze the current situation using the best equipment and methods available, predict future conditions through modeling and simulation, establish technical requirements for control and mitigation, and create new strategies for a sustainable environment
     - Innovation and development: to improve current methods, and develop totally new approaches and technologies
     - Communication: most important, to convey the facts both to policy makers and the public in a form that is understandable, transparent, and above all, truthful